tnonate/thenewoil/README.md

 Readers who speak foreign languages can help us translate the site on [Crowdin](https://crowdin.com/project/the-new-oil).
 If the language you'd like to help translate to isn't listed, please [contact us](https://thenewoil.org/en/links/#contact) or open an issue and we'll happily add it if we can.

+We do **NOT** accept AI-generated content, including submissions and "code."

 ## Other Notable Projects

 - [Website](https://thenewoil.org/)